Why You Should Work in Rural Healthcare, and How to Thrive When You Do

 Higher salaries

 Healthcare facilities, hospitals, and non-profits located in rural areas often use competitive salaries to attract talent.
-According to a recent article by FierceHealthcare, internal medicine physicians in rural areas earn more than $250,000 per year, on average.
-And a 2019 study by the New England Journal of Medicine Career Center found that rural salaries tend to reach 10% more than those in urban areas, without adjustments for cost of living.
-For example, registered nurses who work in rural areas, especially those who commute from an urban area or rural setting to a job in a remote location, earned approximately 5% more per year than their colleagues who work and live in urban areas.
-In either case, the potential for an overall higher salary can serve as a great incentive.
+According to Jackson Physician Search, physicians in rural areas not only have less competition for patients, they earn more than $207,210 per year on average (over $7,000 more than those working in urban areas).
+And a study by the New England Journal of Medicine Career Center found that rural salaries tend to reach 10% more than those in urban areas, without adjustments for cost of living.
+The potential for an overall higher salary can serve as a great incentive.

 2